Freelance Science Journalist

 Cornell University: B.S., Biological Sciences (Genetics & Development), Summa Cum Laude, December 2002.
 Academic Excellence Award for Highest GPA in the Biological Sciences major

-Freelance Science Writer – August 2013-present (and June 2009-August 2011): Have written news and feature stories for publications such as Smithsonian, TIME Health, National Geographic News, Nature, The Scientist and Wired.
+Freelance Science Writer – August 2013-present (and June 2009-August 2011): Have written news and feature stories for publications such as TIME Health, The New York Times, Smithsonian, National Geographic News, Nature, The Scientist and Wired.

 Science Writer for the Proceedings of the National Academy of Sciences, Washington, DC – August 2011-August 2013